bagasss19/employee/README.md

 - loki

 # How to run
-1. run docker compose up
+1. run docker compose up -d
 2. Go to localhost:8000/docs to see API documentaion

 # Test & Coverage